 Suggested Due Diligence Questions

-- Do you hold clients' 1031 Exchange funds in a segregated Qualified Trust Account or a Qualified Escrow Account?
+- Do you hold clients' 1031 Exchange funds in a separate, segregated Qualified Trust Accounts or a Qualified Escrow Accounts?

 - Do you maintain fidelity bond insurance coverage to insure against employee theft, embezzlement or misappropriation of the 1031 Exchange funds?